A11y.General.SkipToContent

 Horse Show 101

 Attending a horse show can feel like stepping into a whole new world.
-We’ve put together a guide to some of the sights, sounds, and terms you might come across at equestrian events so that you can get the most out of your experience at the Winter Equestrian Festival.
+We’ve compiled a guide to some sights, sounds, and terms you might come across at equestrian events to get the most out of your experience at the Winter Equestrian Festival.

 What types of competition will I see at a hunter/jumper show?